orangeturtle739/bluehunters/README.md

 Once that worked, we had the chips communicate with each other.
 Finally, we had the chips take RSSI measurements.

-We wrote code that parsed the chip output for the RSSI and saved the raw data.
-We then plotted and tried to derive an RSSI distance correlation which proved to be unsuccessful.
-See the graph in the Results section.
-We were able to use this data however to derive the appropriate signal strength for our cutoff threshold.
-This also validated the effectiveness of RSSI as an approximate metric for distance measurement.
+We also experimented with RSSI, as described in [results](#results).
+This data validated the effectiveness of RSSI as an approximate metric for distance measurement, though confirmed that it would be highly variable.

 #### IMU